 How Long Does it Take a Credit Card Payment to Post

-The timing of your credit card payment affects how quickly the payment is applied to your account.
+Both the timing and method of your credit card payment affects how quickly the payment is applied to your account.
 You may need the payment to post to your account within a certain timeframe to clear up some available credit.
 For example, you may want to make a large purchase on your credit card so you pay your balance down to make room for the payment.

 The amount of time it takes for a payment to post to your credit card account depends on how you pay, when you pay, your credit card issuer, and your bank.

-Electronic payments made online or by phone will post to your credit card account faster than a mailed check, obviously because you don’t have to wait for the mail to reach your credit card issuer.
+Electronic payments made online or by phone on a business day and during business hours will post to your credit card account faster than a mailed check.
+With electronic payments, you don’t have to wait for the mail to reach your credit card issuer.